Public Policy & International Affairs

 To address the inherent difficulties of this study, several strategic measures were implemented:

-A thorough multi-stage screening approach was implemented to ensure that only the most relevant and qualified participants were included.
-This helped maintain the high quality and precision required for a specialized research audience.
+A multi-stage screening approach ensured that only the most relevant and qualified participants were included, maintaining the high quality and precision needed for a specialized research audience.

 Flexible, real-time adjustments were made throughout the recruitment process to maintain balance across segments.
 This adaptive approach ensured steady progress despite the complexity of interdependent participant criteria.